A Survey of Knowledge Tracing: Models, Variants, and Applications: Applications

-Generally speaking, students' cognitive structures include both students' knowledge level and the knowledge structure (e.g., \emph{one digit addition} is the prerequisite knowledge of \emph{two digit addition}) of learning items.
-Therefore, adaptive learning should keep consistency with both students' knowledge level and the latent knowledge structure.
-Nevertheless, existing methods for adaptive learning often separately focus on either the knowledge levels of students (i.e., with the help of specific KT model) or the knowledge structure of learning items.
-To fully exploit the cognitive structure for adaptive learning, \citet{liu2019exploiting} proposed a Cognitive Structure Enhanced framework for adaptive Learning, named CSEAL.
-CSEAL conceptualized adaptive learning as a Markov Decision Process, it first utilized DKT to trace the evolving knowledge states of students at each learning step.
-Subsequently, the authors designed a navigation algorithm based on the knowledge structure to ensure the logicality and reasonability of learning paths in adaptive learning, which also reduces the search space in the decision process.
+Generally, students' cognitive structures include both students' knowledge level and the knowledge structure of learning items (e.g., \emph{one-digit addition} is the prerequisite knowledge of \emph{two-digit addition}).
+Therefore, adaptive learning should maintain consistency with both students' knowledge level and the latent knowledge structure.
+Nevertheless, existing methods for adaptive learning often focus separately on either the knowledge levels of students (i.e., with the help of specific KT models) or the knowledge structure of learning items.
+To fully exploit the cognitive structure for adaptive learning, \citet{liu2019exploiting} propose a Cognitive Structure Enhanced framework for adaptive Learning (CSEAL).
+CSEAL conceptualized adaptive learning as a Markov Decision Process.
+It first utilized DKT to trace the evolving knowledge states of students at each learning step.
+Subsequently, the authors designed a navigation algorithm based on the knowledge structure to ensure that the learning paths in adaptive learning were logical and reasonable, which also reduced the search space in the decision process.
 Finally, CSEAL utilized the actor-critic algorithm to dynamically determine what should be learned next.
-In this way, CSEAL can sequentially identify the suitable learning resources for different students.
+In this way, CSEAL can sequentially identify the most suitable learning resources for different students.